In this blog post, I share my experience with the Simple Practice Electronic Health Record (EHR).

 - You can sync the calendar with your Google calendar (and possibly other calendars) but this service is now only included in the most expensive plan (the Plus Plan at $99 per month).
 (I don’t use this so I can’t report on it)

 - The appointments on the calendar are not easy to identify in terms of which office the client is scheduled for (in-office vs home visit or telehealth, etc).
-There is a color coding line on the edge of each appointment on the schedule but it is difficult to see.
+There is a color coding line on the edge of each appointment on the schedule but it is difficult to see (this may have been improved since this review was updated).
 This means you need to memorize the color for each office type or open each appointment to see where the appointment is scheduled for.

 - If you assign the Simple Practice Telehealth Office (for a secure appointment-specific link to the video platform) to your client or to a specific appointment on the calendar, it automatically assigns the Place Of Service (it was originally 02 but may have changed to 10 as of January 1st, 2022) to claims.
 There is an icon indicating a video camera which is pretty much the only obvious office assignment.